MartyCombs/public/encrypt_files/README.md

 Encrypt or decrypt files using the top level wrapper scripts `encrypt_files.sh` or `decrypt_files.sh` respectively.

-Encryption/Decryption methods used - as well as subscripts called - are determined by a configuration file `etc/encryption_config.cfg`
+Configuration settings for all encryption / decryption methods are managed by `encryption_config.cfg`.

-All options are passed on to lower level, sub-scripts.
+Wrapper scripts pass all options to lower level, sub-scripts.
 If the sub-script does not understand a given option, it is ignored with a warning message.
-While the scripts around AES-GCM encryption include options `--showprogress` and `--loglevel=`, scripts around GPG encryption do not currently offer these options.
+For example, scripts around GPG ignore options `--showprogress` and `--loglevel`.

 The `--help` option is available for all sub-scripts.

-Specific encryption/decryption schemes follow their own path of sub-scripts and wrapper scripts.
-Those workflows are outlined below.

-# Encryption / Decryption Methods
+# Encryption / Decryption Workflow
 ## AES-GCM
-Encryption using AES-GCM reads, encrypts or decrypts, and writes an output file in chunks.
-A salt and nonce are generated.
-The master key/password is read and used with the salt to generate the encryption key.

-The encryption key and nonce are used to encrypt the file in chunks.
-Once the file is encrypted, a tag is generated to ensure authenticity.
+For AES-GCM encryption, a master key is read from a file, a salt and nonce are generated, and the file is read in chunks, encrypted, and written back into the same directory.
+The encrypted file has `.enc` appended to the end of the name.
+After encryption, a tag is included in the file to ensure file authenticity.

-The tag, salt, and nonce are all included within the encrypted file for decrypting.
+For decryption, the file is expected to have a `.enc` extension in the name.
+The necessary information - tag, salt, nonce - are read from the file, the encrypted file is read in chunks, decrypted, and written back into the same directory.
+The decrypted will is assumed to be the same name as the encrypted file, but without the `.enc` name extension.

+## GPG
+The GPG wrappers scripts are a minimal wrapper around the `gpg` executable.
+During encryption, only `gpg_key` is read from the configuration file `encryption_config.cfg` to retrieve the name of the GPG key to use to pass on to `gpg` to do the encryption.

+During decryption, the path to the encrypted file is passed on to `gpg` which does the prompting for the passphrase associated with the encryption key on the terminal.
+Because of this prompt dependency at the terminal, decryption through GPG **cannot easily be enclosed in a script.**

+The user is expected to handle key creation and management through the `gpg` executable.

+# Configuration
+All configuration files are located in the `./etc` subdirectory.

+* `encryption_config.cfg` - All settings impact AES-GCM encryption / decryption
+**except** `gpg_key` which is used for GPG encryption only.
+A file with default values can be generated using `create_conf.py`.

+* `mykey` - File containing the master key used in AES-GCM encryption / decryption.
+The helper script `gen_new_key.py` will echo a random key to standard output (STDOUT) which the user can put into the file. **Please CAREFULLY read the Precautions section regarding this file.**

+# Code
+__Running top level scripts with `--help` will list options available.__

-## Precautions
+## AES
-**Proper management of the master key file `mykey` is critical.**
-Minimal permissions should be set on this file so that its contents are not compromised.
-It should also be backed up.
-Encrypted files cannot be decrypted if this key is ever lost or changed.

-### AES-GCM Scripts
-* `aes_encrypt.sh` - Wrapper to ensure python virtual environment with dependencies is created and used.
+* `aes_encrypt.sh` - Top level script to run for encrypting multiple files with AES-GCM.
+The script passes all options to lower level scripts.
   - `aes_encrypt.py` - Called by `aes_encrypt.sh`.
-Encrypts multiple files.
-  - `aes_crypt.py` - Class used to encrypt or decrypt the file.
+  - `aes_crypt.py` - Python class which does all the work.

-* `aes_decrypt.sh` - Wrapper to ensure python virtual environment with dependencies is created and used.
+* `aes_decrypt.sh` - Top level script to run for decrypting multiple files with AES-GCM.
+The script passes all options to lower level scripts.
   - `aes_decrypt.py` - Called by `aes_decrypt.sh`.
-Decrypts multiple files.
-  - `aes_crypt.py` - Class used to encrypt or decrypt the file.
+  - `aes_crypt.py` - Python class which does all the work.

 ## GPG
-GPG wrappers scripts only store the recipient key used in encrypting or decrypting files.
-The wrappers are very simple and assumes the user has gpg installed.

-Key creation and management is assumed to be done by the user through gpg.

-### GPG Scripts
 * `gpg_encrypt.sh` - Wrapper for `gpg` to encrypt files.
 * `gpg_decrypt.sh` - Wrapper for `gpg` to decrypt files.

-# Configuration Files
+## Helper Scripts
-* `encryption_config.cfg` - Configuration file for AES-GCM and GPG
+* `enc_conf.py` - Class used to read the configuration file and pass values on to python scripts.
-parameters.
-A configuration file with default settings can be generated using the `create_conf.py` helper script.

-* `mykey` - File for the master key used in AES-GCM encryption.
-A random key can be generated using the `gen_new_key.py` helper script.

-# Helper Scripts / Code
 * `create_conf.py` - Creates the config file with default settings.

-* `enc_conf.py` - Class used to manage the configuration file.
+* `mylog.py` - Custom python logger class.

-* `gen_new_key.py` - Generates a 32-bit random key which can be used as the master key for AES-GCM encryption in lieu of one created by the user.
-See the warnings about the master key in the AES-GCM section.
+* `gen_new_key.py` - Generates a 32-bit random key which can be used as the master key for AES-GCM encryption in lieu of one created by the user.  **Read the Precautions section carefully.**

-* `mylog.py` - Custom python logger.
+# Precautions
+**Proper management of the file `mykey` is critical.**
+Anyone reading the `mykey` file will be able to decrypt files encrypted with it.
+Ensure that the file has minimal access permissions.
+The key contained in the file is the single point of failure for properly decrypting any files where it was used to encrypt.

+The key should also be backed up.  **Encrypted files cannot be decrypted** if the master key stored in this file is ever altered or lost.
+If the user chooses to rotate the key, they will be **unable** to decrypt any files encrypted with the old key without having a backup copy of the original key stored somewhere safely.

 # Testing
-Run `test/test_encrypt.sh` to test AES-GCM encryption.
-After making a backup copy of the key file containing the master key, a random key is generated.
-The test file is encrypted, copied to a different name, and decrypted.
-If the sum of both files matches, the test passes.
+`test_encrypt.sh` - Runs some rudimentary tests of AES-GCM encryption and decryption.
+  - `test_encrypt.py` - Called by `test_encrypt.sh`.

 No explicit testing of GPG encryption is done.
-The user can run the encryption and decryption wrapper scripts and test.